bradford-hamilton/Ruby-On-Quails/guides/source/active_record_validations.md

 <% end %>
 ```

-Furthermore, if you use the Rails form helpers to generate your forms, when
+Furthermore, if you use the Quails form helpers to generate your forms, when
 a validation error occurs on a field, it will generate an extra `<div>` around
 the entry.